-VIVO and the Solr search engine
+VIVO and the Solr search engine ()

 - What is Solr?

 - How does VIVO use Solr?

-- O Solr for the end user.
+- Solr for the end user

 - Solr within VIVO

-- · How is Solr created and configured?
+- How is Solr created and configured?

 - The search index

 - What is in the index?

-- O What is in each record?
+- What is in each record?

+- When is the index updated?

+- During normal operation

+- On demand

 - Customizing the index

 - How does VIVO contact Solr?